WHAT YOU SHOULD KNOW:

-Your PHP may need to repeat your endoscopy and biopsy.
+Your healthcare provider may need to repeat your endoscopy and biopsy.
 These tests help look for early signs of esophageal cancer.
 Write down your questions so you remember to ask them during your visits.

 Maintain a healthy weight:

 If you are overweight, weight loss may help relieve symptoms.
-Ask your PHP about safe ways to lose weight.
+Ask your healthcare provider about safe ways to lose weight.

 Do not smoke:

 If you smoke, it is never too late to quit.
 Smoking may worsen acid reflux.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - Your symptoms do not improve with treatment.